skip to content

 • level of secured funding to date – and whether INT/UCAM funding would make a significant difference to the applicant’s research trajectory (please remember that candidates who have secured substantial funding to date will not be considered in the spirit of the scheme)

 Applications will be assessed by select senior academics from across the Schools of Technology and the Physical Sciences.
 They will be looking for evidence that proposals match the goals of the scheme.
-Please note that they might not be experts in your subject area – candidates are asked to consider their audience before writing their proposals [NB: You might find this article on Research Professional helpful – the Star Wars quote might be particularly useful].
+Please note that they might not be experts in the subject area of the proposal – candidates are encouraged to consider their audience when writing their proposals.

 Internal process